 Does the Act contain any location restrictions on dispensaries?

 A dispensing organization may not be located within 1,500 feet of the property line of a preexisting dispensing organization.
 These distance restrictions are different than those originally imposed by the Illinois Medical Cannabis Program Act.
-Under the Medical Cannabis Program Act, registered cultivation centers could not locate within 2,500 feet of the property line of a pre-existing public or private preschool or elementary or secondary school or day care center, day care home, group day care home, part day child care facility or an area zoned for residential use (410 ILCS 130/105(c)) and registered dispensing organizations could not locate within 1,000 feet of the property line of a pre-existing public or private preschool or elementary or secondary school or day care center, day care home, group day care home, or part day child care facility or be located in a house, apartment, condominium, or an area zoned for residential use (410 ILCS 130/130(d)).
+Under the Medical Cannabis Program Act, registered cultivation centers could not locate within 2,500 feet of the property line of a pre-existing public or private preschool or elementary or secondary school or daycare center, daycare home, group daycare home, part-day child care facility or an area zoned for residential use (410 ILCS 130/105(c)) and registered dispensing organizations could not locate within 1,000 feet of the property line of a pre-existing public or private preschool or elementary or secondary school or daycare center, daycare home, group day care home, or part-day child care facility or be located in a house, apartment, condominium, or an area zoned for residential use (410 ILCS 130/130(d)).
 P.A.
-101-0363, which made various amendments to the Medical Cannabis Program Act and became effect on August 8, 2019, eliminated the distance restrictions for medical cannabis dispensaries registered after July 1, 2019.
+101-0363, which made various amendments to the Medical Cannabis Program Act and became effective on August 8, 2019, and eliminated the distance restrictions for medical cannabis dispensaries registered after July 1, 2019.

 Does failure to be in compliance with local zoning regulations have any impact on a cannabis establishment’s ability to operate in Illinois?